 Pediatric Obesity Clinical Decision Support Chart FOR SALE

-The Maine Chapter, AAP recently partnered with the Maine Center for Public Health on a project to bring together clinical experts, primary care practices, and community partners to develop local expertise and shared goals among clinical practice teams in order to improve management and decrease youth overweight within the state.
+The Maine Chapter, AAP partnered with the Maine Center for Public Health on a project to bring together clinical experts, primary care practices, and community partners to develop local expertise and shared goals among clinical practice teams in order to improve management and decrease youth overweight within the state.

 Goal 1: Establish a collaborative of committed pediatric practice leaders with Title V Medical Director, consulting pediatric endocrinologist, nutritionist, and child psychologist.